siderolabs/talos/website/content/v1.7/talos-guides/install/cloud-platforms/akamai.md

 ---
 title: "Akamai"
-description: "Creating a cluster via the CLI on Akamai Cloud(Linode)."
+description: "Creating a cluster via the CLI on Akamai Cloud (Linode)."
 aliases:
   - ../../../cloud-platforms/akamai
 ---

 ## Creating a Talos Linux Cluster on Akamai Connected Cloud via the CLI

-This guide will demonstrate how to create a highly-available Kubernetes cluster with one worker using the [Akamai Connected Cloud](https://www.linode.com/) provider.
+This guide will demonstrate how to create a highly available Kubernetes cluster with one worker using the [Akamai Connected Cloud](https://www.linode.com/) provider.

-[Akamai Connected Cloud](https://www.linode.com/) has a very well documented [REST API](https://www.linode.com/docs/api/), and an open-source [CLI](https://www.linode.com/docs/products/tools/cli/get-started/) tool to interact with the API which will be used in this guide.
+[Akamai Connected Cloud](https://www.linode.com/) has a very well-documented [REST API](https://www.linode.com/docs/api/), and an open-source [CLI](https://www.linode.com/docs/products/tools/cli/get-started/) tool to interact with the API which will be used in this guide.
 Make sure to follow [installation](https://www.linode.com/docs/products/tools/cli/get-started/#installing-the-linode-cli) and authentication instructions for the `linode-cli` tool.

 [jq](https://stedolan.github.io/jq/) and [talosctl]({{< relref "../../../introduction/quickstart#talosctl" >}}) also needs to be installed